 Exclusion from patentability

-This means that by its nature the invention is not patentable.
+Exclusion from patentability means that by its nature the law excludes the invention from patentability.
 For instance because it is not industrially applicable, not technical or concerns a medical treatment.
-This ground is not used very often in opposition.
+This ground is uncommon in opposition.